ai-folks/saola/README.md

 </details>

-### Context Management with `update_context()`
+### Updating The System Prompt

-As of the latest update, we've introduced the `update_context()` method to enable maintainers and developers to dynamically set or update the assistant's context during a conversation.
-This method is particularly useful for providing the assistant with persistent information or special instructions.
+You can edit the assistant's system prompt before starting your conversation.
+This functionality is particularly useful for providing the assistant with persistent information or special instructions.

-For instance, if you want the assistant to remember to run server processes in a "no hang up" mode, you could introduce this context as follows:
+For instance, if you want the assistant to use Canadian spelling of words in your conversation:

 ```python
 from saola.convo import Convo